astrolabsoftware/fink-cutout-api/README.md

 ## Performances

 For a single object, we obtain about 0.17 +/- 0.02 seconds for a single cutout, and 0.31 +/- 0.02 seconds for the 3 cutouts.
-Note it depends highly on the block size on HDFS.
+Note it depends highly on the block size on HDFS and the load of the file system.
 For ZTF, the block size in the datalake are about 100MB.